Queers Built This is a project about queer inventiveness and DIY culture then, now, and tomorrow.

 To kick off this processional, VICE commissioned miniature “floats” from some of our favorite LGBTQ artists.
 Starting with a shoebox or other small container, each artist created and photographed a small display representing the parts of queer and trans life that are most important to them in the spirit of VICE's Pride 2020 theme, Queers Built This.

 These 11 floats are only the beginning.
 We’d like to invite you to create your own mini Pride float this month, using whatever artistry and feeling you can muster, and whatever supplies you have on hand around the house.
-From there, you can simply appreciate your own work, or you can send us a photo of your creation to join in the official parade, which will happen on VICE and our social media channels at the end of June.
+From there, you can simply appreciate your own work, or you can send us a photo of your creation by June 24 to join in the official parade, which will happen on VICE and our social media channels at the end of June.
 We can't wait to see what you make.

 This project was supposed to launch last Monday.
 On June 1; we postponed publishing in light of the Black Lives Matter protests happening around the United States and globally.
 It feels clear: Parades should always follow protest.
 While the work of fighting police brutality and an unjust justice system is nowhere near done, queer and trans Black people may want to sit with (and, if they're inclined, create) art by which to herald themselves in the thick of the coming weeks, dark as they're going to be.